Pressure sores often result from pressure combined with pulling on the skin, friction, and moisture, particularly over bony areas.

 Frequent repositioning is the best way to avoid pressure sores.
 People who cannot move themselves should be repositioned frequently.
-For example, people who are confined to bed should be repositioned at least every 2 hours.
-Every day, caregivers should closely inspect the skin to look for early signs of redness or discoloration.
+For example, people who are confined to bed should be repositioned at least every 1 to 2 hours.
+At least every day, caregivers should closely inspect the skin to look for early signs of redness or discoloration.
 Any sign of redness or discoloration at pressure areas is a signal that the person needs to be repositioned and kept from lying or sitting on the discolored area until it returns to normal.

 Skin care is vital to preventing pressure sores.
 The skin must be kept clean and dry because moisture increases the risk of developing pressure sores.
 Dry skin is less likely to stick to fabrics and cause friction or traction.
 After cleaning, the skin should be dried by gentle patting (avoiding rubbing the skin).
 The use of thick creams that act as a barrier to protect the underlying skin from moisture may help prevent sores.
 For people confined to bed, sheets and clothing should be changed frequently to make sure they are clean and dry.
 Cornstarch may allow microorganisms to grow and should not be used.